-Subgrade Notes ():
+Subgrade Notes (\):

 - Cut and fill information is not available at this time. - If fill is used to raise the grade, the approved fill material should have a minimum CBR value of 2.0.
 The lime application rate should be re-evaluated for the fill material and the soil sulfate content should be tested.
 The material should be placed as per applicable city guidelines. - The subgrade, prior to placement of fill, should be proof rolled to identify weak areas.
-Any identified weak areas should be recompacted. - 8" LS: Subgrade soils lime stabilized to a depth of 6 or 8 inches as noted above.
+Any identified weak areas should be recompacted. - 12" MC: Moisture condition 12 inches of the subgrade soils.
+Compacted to a minimum of 92 percent of the maximum dry density at a moisture between optimum plus 3 and optimum plus 7 percent of the optimum moisture content (Tex 114E). - 6" LS / 8" LS: Subgrade soils lime stabilized to a depth of 6 or 8 inches as noted above.
 Subgrade soils should be tested for soil sulfate content.
 If elevated levels of sulfate are encountered, then other options should be considered.
-An application rate of 7 percent by weight is recommended: - o 8" LS: 42 lbs per sq yard for 8 inch depth of stabilization
+An application rate of 7 percent by weight is recommended: - o 6" LS: 30 lbs per sq yard for 6 inch depth of stabilization - o 8" LS: 40 lbs per sq yard for 8 inch depth of stabilization